ahmadjamalkta/inet-showcases/general/diffserv/doc/index.rst

-In the ``VoIP_WithPolicingAndQueuing`` configuration, a :ned:`DiffservQueue` module is used instead of :ned:`DropTailQueue` in the router's PPP interface in order to achieve priority queuing.
+In the ``VoIP_WithPolicingAndQueuing`` configuration, a :ned:`DiffservQueue` module is used instead of :ned:`DropTailQueue` in the router's PPP interface to achieve priority queuing.

 .. figure:: DiffServQueue.png
    :scale: 100%